ME-ICA/tedana/docs/outputs.rst

 Filename                                            Content
 ================================================    =====================================================
 dataset_description.json                            Top-level metadata for the workflow.
-T2starmap.nii.gz                                    Limited estimated T2* 3D map.
+T2starmap.nii.gz                                    Full estimated T2* 3D map.
                                                     Values are in seconds.
                                                     The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the single echo's value while the limited map has a NaN.
-S0map.nii.gz                                        Limited S0 3D map.
+S0map.nii.gz                                        Full S0 3D map.
                                                     The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map